-With their 9 point manifesto outlining their mission, Rarebreed clearly states that polished founders don’t interest them; amazing ideas do.
+With its nine-point manifesto outlining its mission, Rarebreed clearly states that polished founders don’t interest them – amazing ideas do.

-Mac’s career has spanned engineering, and entrepreneurship to raising their first fund, largely through Twitter.
-Our Growth Lead, Lara sat down with Mac to discuss why they write larger cheques earlier, typical EDI issues in the ecosystem and why they’re fed up being pigeonholed.
+Mac’s career has spanned from engineering to entrepreneurship to raising their first fund, largely via Twitter.
+Lara Pawade sat down with Mac to discuss why they write larger cheques earlier, typical EDI issues in the ecosystem, and why they’re fed up with being pigeonholed.

-Tell us about your career journey to date.
+Please can you tell us about your career journey to date?

-I started my career as a software engineer working for the department of defence in the United States with a top-secret clearance where I learnt lots of cool technical things: from hardware simulation to reverse engineering, database administration, website building, and app building.
+I started my career as a software engineer working for the department of defence in the United States with a top-secret clearance.
+I learned lots of cool technical things: from hardware simulation to reverse engineering, database administration, website building to app building.

 He was the first of my friends to quit his job and build something.
-The language didn’t exist yet for what he had done.
+The language didn’t exist yet for what he’d done.

-In 2010, my two best friends and I decided that we would build a website to make money while we slept; that ended up being my first start-up.
+In 2010, my two best friends and I decided that we would build a website to make money while we slept and that ended up being my first start-up.
 We ran that company for four and a half years, and when we started, we didn’t know anything.
-Start-up, VC, networking: we didn’t know what they were.
+Start-up, venture capital (VC), networking: we didn’t know what they were.
 We were just three engineers.

-We learnt everything the hard way.
-We started another company after that: raised some money, hired a new team and ran to another accelerator.
-But that company ultimately failed!
+We learned everything the hard way.
+We started another company after that.
+We raised some money, hired a new team and ran to another accelerator.
+But, that company ultimately failed!

 I came back to Baltimore and got a job at a marketing firm in the technical team.
-They got a client I didn’t agree with so I quit on principle.
-I didn’t know what I was going to do next; I just knew I couldn’t work there anymore.
+They had a client I didn’t agree with so I quit on principle.
+I didn’t know what I was going to do next, I just knew I couldn’t work there anymore.

-A few days later, I got a community-wide e-mail from the investment arm of the state of Maryland- The Maryland Technology Development Corporation- the largest investor in early-stage companies in the state of Maryland about a new fund manager.
+A few days later, I got a community-wide e-mail from the investment arm of the state of Maryland – The Maryland Technology Development Corporation – the largest investor in early-stage companies in the area.
+They were looking for a new fund manager.

-Even though I did not have a college degree or a finance background, I was arrogant enough to believe I could get that job.
-It is literally the only job I have ever applied for – I had no clue or understanding of how prestigious of a job it was, how hard it was to get a job in this industry or any of that.
+Even though I didn’t have a college degree or a finance background, I was arrogant enough to believe I could get the job.
+It’s literally the only job I have ever applied for – I had no clue or understanding of how prestigious a job it was, how hard it was to get a job in this industry or any of that.
 All I knew was I was going to get it.

-I started at TEDCO, doing early-stage seed investing – $100-$200k investments in companies based out of the state of Maryland.
-But in late 2016, when they hired me, they had been struggling to invest in specifically black-led companies.
+I started at TEDCO, doing early-stage seed investing of $100-$200k investments in companies based out of the state of Maryland.
+But in late 2016, when they hired me, they had been struggling to invest in Black-led companies.

 A recurring issue was a lack of access to friends and family capital to help these founders compete for seed funding.
 Less than a few months on the job, I came up with a proposal for a pre-seed fund, to invest in these entrepreneurs much earlier than anybody else.
-We could help propel them to our seed fund and got a black-owned bank in Baltimore to put forward the money for the first year- Harvard Bank of Maryland.
+We could help propel them to our seed fund and so we secured a Black-owned bank in Baltimore, Harvard Bank of Maryland, to put forward the money for the first year.

-In 2019, my team and I were before the Governor of State legislators and got them to put a million dollars in an annual budget to make it a long term fund with the state.
+In 2019, my team and I were before the Governor of State legislators and encouraged them to put a million dollars into an annual budget to create a long term fund with the state.
 At the time, it was the first state-backed pre-seed fund for women and minorities in the country.

-After that, I found myself getting pigeonholed to be a black guy that invested in black and brown companies.
+After that, I found myself getting pigeonholed as the Black guy that invested in Black and Brown companies.
 I just wanted to be known as a good investor, investing in good companies.

 In September 2020, I left that job to start Rarebreed Ventures, a pre-seed to seed venture fund in Baltimore, Maryland.